-The ELT, supplied by ACK Technologies, is installed below the center console and sends out a distress signal when manually or automatically activated.
-The ELT can be manually activated through the remote control located on the left-hand side of the overhead console.
-The antenna for ELT is located on the engine cowling aft of the transponder antenna.
+The ELT, supplied by ACK Technologies, is installed below the center console and sends out a distressed signal when manually or automatically activated.
+The ELT can be manually activated through the remote control located on the left-side of the overhead console.
+The antenna for the ELT is located on the engine cowling and is located forward of the transponder antenna.